Academic Faculty & Student Services

 Kelly Wilke, Science Teacher

-Ms. Wilke joined the SPCPA science department as a Chemistry teacher in 2014.
+Dr. Wilke joined the SPCPA science department as a Chemistry teacher in 2014.
 She received her B. A. in Chemistry from Lafayette College with a minor in Anthropology and Sociology, and her D. V. M. from the University of Minnesota, Twin Cities, along with her M. S. in clinical research.
-Ms. Wilke practiced applied physics, chemistry, biology, anatomy and physiology as a clinical professor at the University of Minnesota’s College of Veterinary Medicine.
+Dr. Wilke practiced applied physics, chemistry, biology, anatomy and physiology as a clinical professor at the University of Minnesota’s College of Veterinary Medicine.
 Her role included training veterinarians, treating dog and cat patients in the Emergency Room and Intensive Care Units, and doing clinical research to advance veterinary medicine.
 An opportunity to fill in as a long-term substitute high school chemistry and physics teacher inspired her to continue working with high school students.
-Ms. Wilke is thrilled to share some of her experiences, as well as love of problem solving and critical thinking, with SPCPA students.
+Dr. Wilke is thrilled to share some of her experiences, as well as love of problem solving and critical thinking, with SPCPA students.

 Jillian Wirth, Special Education Teacher

 Ms. Wirth began teaching at SPCPA in 2012.
 She earned her B. A. in Social Studies Education and M. A. in Special Education with EBD and LD licensure through Bethel University.
 In addition to teaching at SPCPA, Ms. Wirth works with adults who have developmental and cognitive disabilities through her job at ACR Homes.
 Before joining the SPCPA staff, she worked at Forest Lake High School as an EBD teacher and at Community of Peace Academy as a special education paraprofessional.